Errors and Warnings¶

 32'h1

-), or add the width to the parameter definition (parameter [31:0]
+), add the width to the parameter definition (parameter [31:0]

 ), or add the width to the parameter usage ({PAR[31:0], PAR[31:0]}